 It will take a lot of trial and error, but just continue to make adjustments.
 Don’t give up!

-How to make it work: A Dom should commend his sub for at least one thing everyday.
-When the sub has been especially good the Dom can give her a reward, big or small, depending on the behavior.
-Some ideas include:
+How to make it work: A Dom should commend their sub for at least one thing every day.
+When the sub has been especially good, the Dom can reward them, big or small, depending on the behavior.
+Some ideas for rewards include:

 - A massage or pedicure